 All of the social distancing, staying at home, and distance learning can feel very lonely.
 And it’s normal to experience back-to-school anxiety during coronavirus.
 But you are not alone.
-Whether you’re returning to the classroom, starting the year online, or embarking on some combination of the two, you have the support of your family, friends, teachers, faculty, and community.
+Whether you’re returning to the classroom, taking classes online, or embarking on some combination of the two, you have the support of your family, friends, teachers, faculty, and community.
 All of them want what’s best for you physically, mentally, and emotionally.

 And now more than ever, your Free2Luv family is here for you too.
 That means you always have someone to turn to and talk to, and you always have someone in your corner cheering you on.
-Don’t hesitate to reach out to us on social media or to join the conversation on our Twitch channel!
+Don’t hesitate to reach out to us on social media and join the conversation!

 Remember that love is braver and stronger than hate.
 And love conquers fear — always.